Dur Hospitality awards $48mln Jeddah resort expansion contract

 This comes as part of Dur Hospitality's strategic plan to enhance its position and leadership in the kingdom's hospitality sector and in line with efforts to improve the quality of life of residents under Kingdom’s Vision 2030.

-The expected positive financial impact of this contract will start from the last quarter of 2023, it added.
+The expected positive financial impact of this contract will start from the last quarter of 2023, it added.-TradeArabia News Service

 Copyright 2022 Al Hilal Publishing and Marketing Group Provided by SyndiGate Media Inc. (Syndigate.info).